wp-plugins/wordpress-form-manager/readme.txt

 = How do I add the form to a post/page? =

-The shortcode is simple:
+The shortcode format is simple:

-[form (shortcode)]
+[form (slug)]

-So if your form's shortcode is 'my-contact-form', the code would be:
+So if your form's slug is 'my-contact-form', the shortcode would be:

 [form my-contact-form]